 Bottom line – There’s no substitute for experience.
 Get your hands dirty with AWS, and really understand the first principles of the platform.

 I’ve heard mixed things about the difficulty of the AWS Certified Solutions Architect – Associate.
 Nobody says it is easy.
 The sentiment around exam difficulty ranged from “it sucks” to “I’d rather die in a fire”.
 Either way, it isn’t a joyride.
+But it’s not exactly super hard either.

 Because your exam will likely differ, here are the notes on my exam.